ublox-rs/ublox/README.md

 [mrvs-url]: https://www.whatrustisit.com
 [mrvs-badge]: https://img.shields.io/badge/minimum%20rustc-1.65-blue?logo=rust

-This project aims to build a pure-rust I/O library for ublox GPS devices, specifically using the UBX protocol.
+This project aims to build a pure-rust I/O library for uBlox GPS devices, specifically using the UBX protocol.

 Examples of usage of the library can be found in the [examples/](./examples) directory.
-A basic CLI for interacting with an uBlox device can be found in [examples/basic_cli](./examples/basic_cli/) directory.
+A basic CLI for interacting with an uBlox device can be found in [examples/ublox-cli](./examples/ublox-cli/) directory.
 See the specific [examples/README](./examples/README.md).

 Constructing Packets
 ====================